marcinwiacek/pl1/stage1/readme2.md

 * instructions are 5-bit long, RISC-V 32-bit is 4-bit long (need compacting)
 * data / code pages

 #Why JavaScript for emulator?
-And not Scala for example?
+And not Scheme for example?

 Because everybody has got browser... and everybody loves Google Chrome / Safari (just kidding).